Welcome to today's edition of the Rush 24-7 podcast.

 It spells even deeper political losses for the Democrats in Congress than are presently forecast.

-Elmendorf, who was appointed by Democrat congressional leaders, told the committee that economic growth will be painfully slow over the next several years, which will keep the national unemployment rate at an average of 10 percent through fiscal 2011, which ends in September of that year.
+Elmendorf, who was appointed by Democrat congressional leaders, told the committee that economic growth will be painfully slow over the next several years, which will keep the national unemployment rate at an average of 10% through fiscal 2011, which ends in September of that year.

-Contrary to Obama's Herbert Hoover mantra that economic recovery and more jobs are just around the corner, the CBO budget chief said the economy will grow by a week, 1.6 percent this fiscal year, and the jobless rate will average 10.2 percent.
+Contrary to Obama's Herbert Hoover mantra, that economic recovery and more jobs are just around the corner, the CBO budget chief said the economy will grow by a week, 1.6% this fiscal year, and the jobless rate will average 10.2%.

-The nation's GDP, the measure of its economic growth is expected to barely reach 1.8 percent.
+The nation's GDP, the measure of its economic growth, is expected to barely reach 1.8%.

-Unemployment will show little or no improvement, averaging at 9.8 percent for 2011.
+Unemployment will show little or no improvement, averaging at 9.8% for 2011.

-The uh administration's unprecedented budget deficits are expected to be more than one trillion dollars this year and the next and stay at very high levels for years to come.
+The administration's unprecedented budget deficits are expected to be more than $1 trillion this year and the next and stay at very high levels for years to come, despite the brilliant spending freeze that starts next year and that freezes spending 1% of the budget.

-Deficits as high as one trillion dollars mean the government's massive debt burden uh will be at historically dangerous levels that'll imperil our country's future and our economy's solvency, says the CBO director, appointed by Democrats.
+Deficits as high as $1 trillion mean the government's massive debt burden will be at historically dangerous levels that will imperil our country's future and our economy's solvency, says the CBO director, appointed by Democrats.

-So Lamborough went out there and he found Art Laffer, the uh the creator of the laffer curve, which is what Reagan used to uh implement his tax cuts in the 80s.
+So Lambrough went out there and he found Art Laffer, the creator of the Laffer curve, which is what Reagan used to implement his tax cuts in the 80s.

-It showed how lower tax uh rates boost economic growth and tax revenues.
+It showed how lower tax rates boost economic growth and tax revenues.

 And Laffer said the economy is now headed toward a train wreck in 2011.

-Uh it'll make the decline in U.S. output from 2010 to 2011 worse than the decline in output uh from 208 to 209, which will be catastrophic.
+It'll make the decline in U.S. output from 2010 to 2011 worse than the decline in output from 208 to 209, which will be catastrophic.

-He said, Don't be fooled into thinking the economy's coming out of the woods this year.
+He said, don't be fooled into thinking the economy is coming out of the woods this year.

 Unlike most of Obama's economic critics, he thinks that we will have modest growth this year, but a sharp decline next.